On the Crafar Farms sale, and what really makes us strong

 A footnote: Leaving aside the poor financial management that saw them rack up $194 million in debt and lose their farms to an Australian bank, the Crafars' dirty dairying practices were an embarrassment to Fonterra, and New Zealand as a whole.

-By contrast, when an OIO approves a purchase, it can add caveats on how land can be used, or protected.
+By contrast, when the OIO approves a foreigner's purchase of NZ property, it can add caveats on how land can be used, or protected.
 Shania Twain’s 24,731 hectare tract of around Wanaka is wrapped in so many provisos that large parts of it are practically public land.

 The situation is more shaded when land is put to more commercial use, such as US billionaire Julian Robertson’s Cape Kidnappers and Kauri Cliffs developments.
 But it’s generally true that foreign owners have to follow stricter rules.
 Ironically, that often gives locals greater control.